NihadMemmedli/Conversion-Calculator-Automation-Testing-Watir/README.md

-# Conversion-Calculator-Automation-Testing-Watir
+# Conversion-Calculator-Automation-Testing
-# Watir + Cucumber Automation Testing
+ * Used Technologies: Watir + Cucumber
-# Used Page Object Design Pattern
+ * Used Design Patterns: Page Object + Singleton

 # How to install ?
-# 1. Install Ruby with Dev Dependicies
+ 1. Install Ruby with Dev Dependencies
-# 2. Install Bundler
+ 2. Install Bundler
-# 3. Command Line: bundle install
+ 3. Command Line: bundle install

 # How To Run ?
-# Command Line: bundle exec cucumber
+ Command Line: bundle exec cucumber